 Seq.
-No. - The sequence number identifies the location of an entry in the printed edition of the Unified Agenda.
-Note that a specific regulatory action will have the same RIN throughout its development but will generally have different sequence numbers if it appears in different printed editions of The Regulatory Plan and the Agenda.
-Sequence numbers are not used in the online Unified Agenda.

-USC - The United States Code is a consolidation and codification of all general and permanent laws of the United States.
-The USC is divided into 50 titles, each title covering a broad area of Federal law.
+No.-The sequence number identifies the location of an entry in the printed edition of the Unified Agenda.
+Note that a specific regulatory action will have the same RIN throughout its development but will generally have different sequence numbers if it appears in different printed editions of the Unified Agenda.
+Sequence numbers are not used in the online Unified Agenda general and permanent laws of the United States.
+The U.S.C. is divided into 50 titles, each title covering a broad area of Federal law.